Background pattern

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-• Weakness, paralysis, or loss of sensation in some part of the body (particularly arm or leg), loss of coordination, nausea, or difficulty speaking or breathing (sign of brain alteration, e.g. stroke).
+• Weakness, paralysis, or loss of sensation in a part of the body (particularly arm or leg), loss of coordination, nausea, or difficulty speaking or breathing (sign of a brain disorder, e.g., stroke).

-• Oppressive and sudden chest pain (sign of heart alteration).
+• Chest pain or sudden onset of chest pain (sign of heart disorder).

 • Swelling and redness in a vein that is extremely soft and possibly painful to the touch.